Hyogo

 Arima Kaido Onsen Suzuran no Yu

-Located approximately a 15-minute walk from Kita-Suzurandai Station on the Kobe Electric Railway, this hot spring offers a garden open-air bath where you can enjoy the four seasons on a day trip.
+Located a 15-minute walk from Kita-Suzurandai Station on the Kobe Electric Railway, this hot spring offers a garden open-air bath where you can enjoy the four seasons on a day trip.
 The two types of spring water they boast are natural hot spring water that springs from about 1,100 meters underground, and "Miyamizu", which is rich in minerals and is essential for the sake brewing of "Nada", and has been selected as one of Japan's 100 famous waters.
 After relaxing in the hot spring, you can also enjoy creative cuisine, including a kaiseki banquet.

 With the recent sauna boom, more spas and super public baths are offering full-fledged saunas like Finnish saunas and salt saunas.
 You can enjoy a sauna while getting a hot spring-like experience, and many facilities also offer beauty treatments, massages, and rock baths, making it a comprehensive experience.
 Additionally, if you are sensitive to the cold and have trouble warming your feet, soaking in hot water before entering the sauna can help warm your entire body evenly, making it easier to experience "totonou."